SatelliteQE/ansible-satellite6/README.md

 This repository will be Python3.6 based.

-You need Ansible installed.
+You need Ansible 2.5.0+ installed.

-We also recommend to install ansible-lint and ansible-review.
+We also recommend to install yamllint, ansible-lint and ansible-review.

 ### Configuration